In the last module we added the Create feature in order to let users add Vehicles to the database.

 The second parameter is a prefix that will be in front of form field names in the form post.
 It is set to blank, or no characters, with double quotes here ("") but this parameter will come in handy in the next chapter on Razor Pages.

-A list of the object’s properties to update by model binding to matching fields in the form post comes at the end of the parameter list.
+A list of the object’s properties to be updated by the model binder to matching fields in the form post comes at the end of the parameter list.
+Only the fields listed here will be updated in order to protect against overposting.

-The TryUpdateMode[Async] method returns a boolean; true if the update succeeds and false if not.
+The TryUpdateModel[Async] method returns a boolean value; true if the update succeeds and false if not.

 Error Handling with the try/catch pattern

-In the body of the if statement, if the model binding to update the object succeeds, we use the try/catch pattern to handle any exceptions that may occur.
+In the body of the if statement, if TryUpdateModelAsync succeeds, we use the try/catch pattern to handle any exceptions that may occur.

 The try/catch pattern looks like the following.